dotnet/docs-maui/docs/fundamentals/data-binding/basic-bindings.md

 </ContentPage>
 ```

-Without data bindings, you would set the `ValueChanged` event of the `Slider` to an event handler that accesses the `Value` property of the `Slider` and sets that value to the `Rotation` property of the `Label`.
+Without data bindings, you would set the `ValueChanged` event of the <xref:Microsoft.Maui.Controls.Slider> to an event handler that accesses the `Value` property of the <xref:Microsoft.Maui.Controls.Slider> and sets that value to the `Rotation` property of the `Label`.
 The data binding automates this task, and so the event handler and the code within it are no longer necessary.

 You can set a binding on an instance of any class that derives from `BindableObject`, which includes `Element`, `VisualElement`, `View`, and `View` derivatives.
 The binding is always set on the target object.
 The binding references the source object.
 To set the data binding, use the following two members of the target class:

 - The `BindingContext` property specifies the source object.
 - The `SetBinding` method specifies the target property and source property.

-In this example, the `Label` is the binding target, and the `Slider` is the binding source.
-Changes in the `Slider` source affect the rotation of the `Label` target.
+In this example, the `Label` is the binding target, and the <xref:Microsoft.Maui.Controls.Slider> is the binding source.
+Changes in the <xref:Microsoft.Maui.Controls.Slider> source affect the rotation of the `Label` target.
 Data flows from the source to the target.

 The `SetBinding` method defined by `BindableObject` has an argument of type `BindingBase` from which the `Binding` class derives, but there are other `SetBinding` methods defined by the `BindableObjectExtensions` class.
 The code-behind for the XAML uses a simpler `SetBinding` extension method from the `BindableObjectExtensions` class: